-In partnership with Calgary Homeless Foundation, the team trains caseworkers called Housing Strategists who connect individuals and families to information, resources and housing.
-There are more than 80 trained Housing Strategists across 21 door agencies providing a continuum of services over a wide geographic area.
+With our help, the team trains caseworkers called Housing Strategists who connect individuals and families to information, resources and housing.
+There are more than 80 trained Housing Strategists across 21 agencies providing a continuum of services over a wide geographic area.

-When an individual or family experiencing homelessness approaches the CAA team or a Housing Strategist, their level of need is first assessed using a set of standardized tools called the Needs and Services Questionnaire (NSQ) and the Housing Plan.
+When a person experiencing homelessness approaches the CAA team or a Housing Strategist, their level of need is assessed using a set of standardized tools called the Needs and Services Questionnaire and the Housing Plan.

 These tools determine what level of service is best suited to the person’s needs.
 Generally, Housing Strategists offer three levels of services, forming a comprehensive continuum of care:

-Referrals connecting individuals and families to appropriate community-based services rather than to emergency response services.
+Referrals: this service connects people to community-based services rather than to emergency response services.

-Assessments and Housing Plans for individuals and families who face barriers to exiting homelessness.
+Assessments and Housing Plans: this service is for people who face barriers exiting homelessness.

 When necessary, Housing Strategists will use a triage process to determine placements in a program.
-They are also trained to help people develop plans to end their homelessness independently.
+They are also trained to help people develop plans to exit homelessness independently.

-Together, CHF and the CAA team are continually improving the continuum of services to ensure that the right intervention for the right person is available at the right time.
+Together, Calgary Homeless Foundation and the CAA team are continually improving the continuum of services to ensure the right intervention for the right person is available at the right time.

 CAA and a Coordinated System of Care

-CAA plays a crucial role in coordinating Calgary’s homeless-serving system of care – the network of agencies and programs that assist people experiencing homelessness in the city.
+CAA plays a crucial role in coordinating Calgary’s homeless-serving system of care – the network of agencies that assist people experiencing homelessness in the city.